lindashao1220/website/content/en/project/collage.md

 ---
 In the physical world, here and there are never the same.
 However, this website can be a space of encounter, a plaza where here and there converge.

 People can get on the website at the same time and take pictures of a part of their face by following the instruction.
-Ultimately, they can see a photo face collage of themselves and their friends.
+Ultimately, they can see a photo face collage of themselves and the other online users.

 It can be opened [here](https://photocollage.glitch.me/).